valonys/xparty/README.md

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1pp0EvL84PerAj1eAGHtEIbQ3mvEQMl2E
+View your app in ValonyLabs Frontier AI Studio: https://valonylabs.com
 ## Run Locally

 **Prerequisites:**  Node.js